buildpacks-community/kpack/docs/builders.md

 configuration.
 While `polling` automatically checks every 5 minutes to see if a new version of the builder image exists
 - `imagePullSecrets`: This is an optional parameter that should only be used if the builder image is in a private registry.
 [To create this secret please reference this link](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials)
+- `stack.runImage.mirrors`: This is an optional parameter that accepts a list of mirrors for the run image.
+This list extends the default list specified in the builder metadata.
+    When provided, kpack will utilize the mirror that is on the same registry as the app image or fallback to the default run image if a mirror does not exist on the same registry.

 A sample builder is available in [samples/builder](../samples/builder.yaml)